Staying at Cragend Grange

 Eco Credentials: The farm heating and water is run on wood burning bio-mass burners.
 All wood is sourced locally.
 Made in Britain.

 This is a working farm.
-We have fresh eggs and logs for sale.
+We have fresh eggs for sale.
 Seasonal vegetables.
 Fishing available on request.
 POA

 This is a family home and we ask you to respect that.